sploinkster/Gronklemeisters/README.md

 - THEN "cd Gronklemeisters"

-- AND "sudo bash .\StartSecurity.sh"
+- AND "sudo bash .\StartSecuritySilent.sh"

 $~$